paintparty/fireworks/README.md

 <br>

-## Introduction
+## Intro
-**Fireworks is a themeable print debugging library for Clojure, ClojureScript, and Babashka.** It is designed to make this part of your workflow easier, faster, and more enjoyable.
+**Fireworks is a themeable print debugging library for Clojure, ClojureScript, and Babashka.** It is designed to make your workflow easier, faster, and more enjoyable.
 If you like the idea of printing with formatting and syntax coloring that matches the source code in your editor, this tool may be of interest.

 <br>
 <br>